DevaKrishnaAnilkumar/prompt-engineering-ai-trainer-portfolio/evaluation_framework.md

 **Why It Matters:**
 Instruction-following is foundational for deployable AI systems.
-Poor compliance makes outputs difficult to evaluate, compare, or trust.
+Poor compliance makes outputs difficult to evaluate, compare, and reliably deploy.

 ---

 ## 2️⃣ Factual Accuracy

 **Definition:**
-Whether claims made by the model align with established, verifiable knowledge.
+Whether claims made by the model align with established and verifiable knowledge.

 **Key Questions:**
 - Are factual claims correct and up to date?